Smoke-free public transport waiting areas

 No, the roof of a covered area is not required to be part of the bus stop.
 Any covered space of a public transport waiting area is included.
 For example, a bus stop covered by a roof from an adjacent building will be smoke-free.

-Authorised officers under the Tobacco Products Regulation Act 1997 will be responsible for enforcing this law.
+Authorised officers under the Tobacco and E-Cigarette Products Act 1997 are responsible for enforcing this law.

 What is the fine?

-For further information on smoke-free areas, contact SA Health's Health Protection Operations on (08) 8226 7100.
+For further information on smoke-free areas, contact SA Health's Health Protection Operations: